multani7871/employee-led-SPVs/employee_referral_program.md

  - They must be working full time at a US based venture capital backed startup
  - The startup must have raised at least a Series A. Referrals at Pre-Series A companies will be accepted at my discretion.
  - The employee must reasonably intend to be at their employer for at least a year.
- - The referrer and the employee must have read the [Employee's Guide to Employee Led SPVs](https://harveymultani.substack.com/p/startup-employee-syndicates-multiply) before making the introduction.
+ - The referrer and the employee must have read the [Employee's Guide to Employee Led SPVs](https://harveymultani.substack.com/p/startup-employee-syndicates-multiply) before making the referral.

 Please [complete this form](https://harveymultani902367.typeform.com/to/ZrDo7G08) to submit a referral